bitborder/itec-f1601/README.md

 # Website for Internet Technologies

-This project is the testat project for the hslu
+This project is the testat project for the module Internet Tecnologies 1.
+All source code under MIT Licence.

-## Directory structure
+## Insallation

-root
-|- bower_components: Libraries like jQuery
-|- node_modules: gulp and gulp-plugins
-|- dist: distribution directory with development and production
-|- src: source files which are processed
+1. clone git repo
+2. Install Node.js
+3. Install all bower components
+4. Install gem for compass